GuitarML/SmartAmpPro/README.md

 ### Creating .json models from recorded .wav samples.

-In order to use the "Train Model" button, the following python libraries must be installed on your system (not a virtual environment)
+In order to use the "Train Model" button, the following python libraries must be installed on your system (not a virtual environment)<br>
 -tensorflow (2.4 used in testing with python3.8) <br>
 -matplotlib<br>
 -scipy<br>